davidschrooten/open-atlas-search/README.md

 # Open Atlas Search

-A drop-in replacement for MongoDB Atlas Search functionality built in Go.
+A replacement for MongoDB Atlas Search functionality built in Go.
 This application provides full-text search, faceted search, and real-time indexing capabilities for self-managed MongoDB deployments.
+It does not require MongoDB change stream, it uses timestamps to track changes.

 ## API Routes